At The Crossroads Of The Many Paths of Freemasonry

 Please join the Behive in congratulating this talented young Freemason.
 You can contact Nahkur on his website: www.handonahkur.com

-Discipline is not Evil
+Discipline is Not Evil

 PREFACE: This column, which may seem to be aimed at the education of our youth, is also applicable to the workplace and to Masonic lodges in terms of teaching our junior members how to succeed and climb the ladder of the Lodge hierarchy.